Correct and Optimal: the Regular Expression Inference Challenge: REIC Metrics and Baselines

-For ReGPT we train two models from scratch, one on the combined training sets DS1 and DS2, and a second model on DS3 and DS4.
-All ReGPT models are implemented in the HuggingFace transformers framework\footnote{\url{https://huggingface.co/docs/transformers}} and use the GPT-2 architecture with a total of ${\sim}300$M parameters.
+\paragraph{ReGPT Training and Inference.} For ReGPT we train two models from scratch, one on the combined training sets DS1 and DS2, and a second model on DS3 and DS4.
+All models are implemented in the HuggingFace transformers framework\footnote{\url{https://huggingface.co/docs/transformers}} and use the GPT-2 architecture with a total of ${\sim}300$M parameters.
 Details are shown in the technical appendix.

-We use a \texttt{[CLS]} special token to indicate the beginning of an input sequence, \texttt{[POS]} and \texttt{[NEG]} for positive/negative strings, one \texttt{[COST\_X]} token per regular expression operator to indicate the cost function, and \texttt{[BOR]} and \texttt{[EOR]} to indicate the beginning/end of a regular expression; \texttt{[EOR]} doubles as the end-of-sequence token.
-An example encoding is given in Figure~\ref{fig:encoding}.
+We use a \texttt{[CLS]} token to indicate the beginning of the input, \texttt{[POS]} and \texttt{[NEG]} for positive/negative strings, one \texttt{[COST\_X]} token per operator to indicate the cost function, and \texttt{[BOR]} and \texttt{[EOR]} to mark the beginning/end of a regular expression; \texttt{[EOR]} doubles as the end-of-sequence token.
+An example ReGPT encoding is shown in the appendix.

 During training, we randomly split the combined training data into train and validation sets in a 90/10 split.
 To select the model checkpoints for final evaluation on the test sets, we greedily generate one solution for each validation instance, and calculate the average of PN Ratio and Global Minimality.
 For each test set, we select the checkpoint with highest average score on the respective validation set.